On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for a very thorough and helpful report, which helped to improved the clarity of this work.
 DS likes to thank H. D\'{e}nes for helpful discussions.
 DS and SW acknowledge support of the Bonn-Cologne Graduate School, which is funded through the German Excellence Initiative as well as funding by the Deutsche Forschungsgemeinschaft (DFG) via the Collaborative Research Center SFB 956 ``Conditions and Impact of Star Formation'' (subprojects C5 and C6).
 SW acknowledges support via the ERC starting grant No. 679852 "RADFEEDBACK".
 HB and JDS acknowledge support from the European Research Council under the Horizon 2020 Framework Program via the ERC Consolidator Grant CSF-648505.
 HB and JS acknowledge support from the DFG in the Collaborative Research Center SFB 881 - Project-ID 138713538 - ``The Milky Way System'' (subproject B1).
 PG acknowledges funding from the European Research Council under ERC-CoG grant CRAGSMAN-646955 and the ERC Synergy Grant ECOGAL (grant 855130).
 RW aknowledges support by project 19-15008S of the Czech Science Foundation and by the institutional project RVO:67985815.
 The FLASH code used in this work was partly developed by the Flash Center for Computational Science at the University of Chicago.
 The authors acknowledge the Leibniz-Rechenzentrum Garching for providing computing time on SuperMUC via the project ``pr94du'' as well as the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu).